ShroXd/Data-Structure/README.md

 # Implement data structure with C++

-all code are based on _Data Structure, Algorithms, and Applications in C++_.
+all codes are based on _Data Structure, Algorithms, and Applications in C++_.

 You can run each test and check output.